durdsvianna/aidev-platform-v2/docs/ARCHITECTURE.md

 ## Conclusion

-The Task Manager application implements a modern, scalable architecture using Next.js, MongoDB, and Docker.
+The AI Development Platform implements a modern, scalable architecture using Next.js, MongoDB, and Docker.
+The integration with AI services like OpenAI and Anthropic allows for powerful AI-assisted development capabilities.
 The separation of concerns between frontend, backend, and database layers ensures maintainability and scalability.